-Advancements in technology have drastically altered the corporate landscape in certain ways, including the way in which companies conduct meetings.
+Advancements in technology have significantly altered the corporate landscape in several ways, including the way companies conduct meetings.
 Many organizations have turned to virtual meetings to cut costs.
 While saving money is certainly important, in this case, it may not be worth the cost of losing the major benefits that only offsite and in-person meetings offer.

 Leading organizations are well aware of this and have followed suit by continuing to hold at least a few face-to-face meetings per year.
 They utilize video conference calls for daily internal meetings and client meetings, but do not rely on this format for company-wide meetings or big client meetings.

-In fact, 85 percent of corporate executives consider virtual meetings and teleconferences to be less effective than in-person meetings.1
+In fact, 85% of corporate executives consider virtual meetings and teleconferences to be less effective than in-person meetings.
+(1)

 Why do ultra-successful companies invest time and money in offsite meetings when they could easily hold them virtually?